Jun 1 2023 /

 Pricing

-Trello offers a free version with limited functionality, while paid plans range at $5 to $17.50 (billed annually) per user per month — should you need extra juice.
+Trello offers a free version with limited functionality, while paid plans range from $5 to $17.50 (billed annually) per user per month — should you need extra juice.

 3. Asana